 Social media and online reviews are like hoisting your colors and flying your flag – they help establish your business as a trusted local brand and attract more customers to your ship.

 Social Media Optimization: Sailing the High Seas of Social Media

 Social media optimization is like sailing the high seas of social media – you need to know how to navigate the channels and engage with your followers.
-By maintaining an active social media presence and using local keywords in your posts, you can improve your online reputation and attract more traffic to your website.
+Maintaining an active social media presence and using local keywords in your posts can improve your online reputation and attract more traffic to your website.
 It’s also important to encourage your followers to leave online reviews of your business, as this can help improve your search rankings and attract more local customers.